Candlestick Patterns

 For further clarification and learning, a bullish reversal would indicate a potential reversal from a downward trend in price to an upward trend in price.

 Three important characteristics of the piercing line exist.
-These being the fact that there must be a downward trend before the pattern, a gap after the first day, and an evident reversal on the second-day candlestick in the pattern.
+There must be a downward trend before the pattern, a gap after the first day, and an evident reversal on the second-day candlestick in the pattern.

 For reference, there is a diagram depicting what a piercing line may look like.